yohasebe/rsyntaxtree/README.md

 ### Tips

 Every branch or leaf of a tree must belong to a node.
 To create a node, place a label right next to the opening bracket.
 Arbitrary number of branches can follow with a preceding space.

-When a node has one and only one leaf and the leaf contains more than one space characters, the node is treated as a phrase and a triangle (not just a vertical bar) will be between the node label and the leaf).
+There are several modes in which the shape of connectors between a terminal node and its leaf are drawn differently (auto, triangle, bar, and nothing).
+In auto mode, a triangle is used if the leaf contains one or more spaces inside (i.e. if it&#8217;s a phrase), but if it contains no spaces (i.e. if it is just a word), a straight bar will be drawn instead (unless the leaf contains a "^" symbol at the end which makes it a single-word phrase).

 You can put a subscript to any node by putting the _ character between the main label and the subscript.
 For example, NP_TOP will be rendered as NP<sub>TOP</sub>.
 Or you can select the &#8220;Auto subscript&#8221; option so that nodes of the same label will be automatically numbered. (e.g. NP<sub>1</sub>, NP<sub>2</sub>)</p>